Ann Welch

 Ann Courtenay Welch OBE, née Edmonds, (20 May 1917 – 5 December 2002) was a pilot who received the Gold Air Medal from Fédération Aéronautique Internationale (FAI) for her contributions to the development of four air sports - gliding, hang gliding, paragliding and microlight flying.

-She flew as a ferry pilot in the Air Transport Auxiliary during the Second World War.
+She flew as a ferry pilot in the Air Transport Auxiliary during the Second World War. including flying the Hurricane, Spitfire, and multi-engined aircraft, details later under "WW II".

 Early life

-Welch was born in London; the daughter of a railway engineer.
-As a child, Ann (Edmonds) kept a diary listing every aeroplane that flew over the house.
+Ann Courtney Edmonds was born in London, the daughter of a railway engineer.
+As a child, she kept a diary listing every aeroplane that flew over their house.
 She first flew with Alan Cobham in 1930.
 After she had acquired a motorbike to visit the local aerodrome, she learned to fly, earning her pilot's licence in 1934 one month after her seventeenth birthday.
-From an early age she excelled in drawing and painting, and was a painter of note.
+From an early age, she excelled in drawing and painting, and was a painter of note.

-Pre-war and World War II
+Gliding activity

-Welch started gliding in 1937 and attended an Anglo-German Fellowship Camp at the London Gliding Club meeting Wolf Hirth and Hanna Reitsch followed by a return visit to Germany in 1938.
-She restarted the Surrey Gliding Club in 1938 at Redhill, Surrey becoming their Chief Flying Instructor and achieving a membership of over 100.
+She started gliding in 1937 and attended an Anglo-German Fellowship Camp at the London Gliding Club meeting Wolf Hirth and Hanna Reitsch followed by a return visit to Germany in 1938.

+She restarted the Surrey Gliding Club in 1938 at Redhill, Surrey, becoming their Chief Flying Instructor and achieving a membership of over 100.

+In 1939, she married Flight Lieutenant (later Wing Commander) Graham Douglas.

+World War II

-When the Second World War broke out she enrolled in the Air Transport Auxiliary, ferrying many types of aircraft including Spitfires, Hurricanes, Blenheims and Wellingtons from the factories to their operational units.
-She stopped this work shortly before the birth of her first daughter.
-In 1943, Welch (under the name "A. C. Douglas") published Cloud Reading for Pilots.
+When the Second World War broke out, Ann enrolled in the Air Transport Auxiliary, on 1 December 1940, reaching the rank of Pilot First Officer.
+She was able to ferry many types of aircraft including Spitfires, Hurricanes, Blenheims and Wellingtons from the factories to their operational units.

+She stopped this work on 19 August 1942 shortly before the birth of her first daughter.

+In 1943 under the name "A. C. Douglas" she published Cloud Reading for Pilots.
 The book, quite unique at the time, remains an excellent introduction on the use of cloud observations in assessing the state of the atmosphere.